 Tonight’s dinner is coming straight from the freezer and the pantry.
 Except for the freshly-grated parmesan cheese (because there are no green cans of cheez allowed in my fridge), it’s all coming from jars, cans, or plastic bags.
-I enjoy cooking, but I really don’t consider this cooking.
+I enjoy cooking, but this isn’t really cooking.
 It’s more like heating up.

-Of course, the jars and bags I’m using contain chopped prosciutto, pesto sauce, and pine nuts, and I’m going to sauté all of that with some olive oil for a quick and tasty sauce.
+The jars and bags I’m using contain chopped prosciutto, pesto sauce, and pine nuts, and I’m going to sauté all of that with some olive oil for a quick and tasty sauce.
 For the grown-ups, that is; the boys prefer plain old butter and cheese.
-So maybe the “cooking” comes in when you can say, what can I throw together for dinner tonight from what’s already in my pantry, and come up with something other than popping open a jar of Ragu.
-(Not that there’s anything wrong with Ragu.)
+So maybe the “cooking” part is when you can say, what can I throw together for dinner tonight from what’s already in my pantry, and come up with something other than popping open a jar of Ragu.
+Not that there’s anything wrong with Ragu.

-As I’m putting the frozen ravioli into the pot of water, I check the package instructions to see how long it says to boil ‘em.
-Because in my mind, and maybe it’s just me, but there really isn’t a whole lot to cooking up some frozen ravioli.
-You get out your pot, you boil some water, you drop in the ravioli, and you boil ‘em till they’re done.
+As I placed the frozen ravioli into the pot of water, I checked the package instructions to see how long it says to boil ‘em.
+Because to my way of thinking, there really isn’t a whole lot to cooking up some frozen ravioli.
+You boil some water, you drop in the ravioli, and you cook ‘em till they’re done.
 Then you drain ‘em.
-How hard is that?
+It’s not difficult.

 Well, apparently the good folks who make frozen ravioli are concerned that the potential for critical error exists at every turn.
-That’s why they helpfully included COOKING INSTRUCTIONS that have seven whole steps.
-I myself have parsed these instructions, and I am worried that despite their good intentions, the manufacturer may have left room for interpretation.
-In fact, seven steps may not be enough to prevent ravioli tragedies from occurring.
-That’s why, as a public service to my ravioli-challenged readers (and I mean no disrespect), I am providing additional explanation.
+That’s why they helpfully included cooking instructions that have seven whole steps!
+I have parsed these instructions, and despite their good intentions, it seems that the manufacturer left a little room for interpretation.
+It is possible that seven steps may not be enough to prevent ravioli tragedies from occurring.
+That’s why, as a public service to my readers, I am providing you with some additional explanation.
 I urge you to print this page and keep it handy near your stove so that next time you bust out a bag of ravioli, you will know exactly what to do.

 1. DO NOT DEFROST.
 If Ravioli are stuck together, please do not try to separate.
 They will usually separate while cooking.